Chaithrashree-P/Codsoft-Data-Science/README.md

 - scikit-learn: Machine learning library for model building, evaluation, and preprocessing.
 - imbalanced-learn (imblearn): Library for handling class imbalance using techniques like SMOTE.

----

-This README provides an informative overview of the project, detailing its objectives, dataset description with a direct link to Kaggle, steps involved in data preprocessing, model building, evaluation, and the conclusion highlighting key findings and techniques used.
-Adjustments can be made based on further model updates or findings during the project development.

 # Iris Flower Classification